Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.07+
 ============	====================================

-  In a paravirtualized environment the hardware low level architectural pieces such as interrupt handling, page table handling, and accessing process control registers needs to be done differently.
+  In a paravirtualized environment the woke hardware low level architectural pieces such as interrupt handling, page table handling, and accessing process control registers needs to be done differently.

-  This field allows the bootloader to inform the kernel we are in one one of those environments.
+  This field allows the woke bootloader to inform the woke kernel we are in one one of those environments.

   ==========	==============================